 Most people still do not really know how to choose a proper chair.
 That is why they usually follow traditional rules, which are mostly based on technical specifications and prices.
-Almost nobody actually considers the potential health consequences of using such a chair.
-Will it really stop the back ache, or, quite opposite, will it cause it?
-Most ergonomic chair retailers do not realize how a prolonged use of these chairs can impact the health of their customers.
-As a result, their purchases are based on technical details, design and price.
-Back pain, fatigue, lack of focus at work and many other problems caused by prolonged sitting are the consequences of using an ill-fitted chair.
+Only a few people actually consider the potential health consequences of using such a chair.
+Will it really prevent the backache, or, quite opposite, will it cause it?
+Most ergonomic chair retailers do not realize how prolonged use of these chairs can impact the health of their customers.
+As a result, their purchases are based on technical details, design, and price.
+Back pain, fatigue, lack of focus at work, and other issues caused by prolonged sitting are the consequences of using an ill-fitted chair.

-While searching for a proper chair you may stumble upon a few commonly used terms such as: office chairs, ergonomic chairs, health chairs.
-The approach of their producers to product marking (branding) is often somewhat relaxed, which may cause an even greater confusion to inexperienced consumers.
+While searching for a proper chair you may stumble upon a few commonly used terms such as office chairs, ergonomic chairs, and active/healthy chairs.
+The approach of their producers to product marking (branding) may cause even greater confusion to inexperienced consumers.
 That is why we have prepared two charts for you, which can be of help in determining the type of chair that will be most suitable for your needs.

 You will find more specific descriptions of listed types of chairs in the links in the left column menu.
 This will help you with their clear identification.

 (for people with a healthy back)

 |Inappropriate||Body adjusts to the chair|

 | Health Chairs

 The following chart describes the health effects accompanying daily sitting (8 hrs or more including periodical breaks) on particular types of chairs: